Stock market today: Wall Street falls as year's big rally loses more momentum

 The Fed has already yanked its federal funds rate higher at tremendous speed in hopes of undercutting inflation.
 High rates do that by slowing the economy bluntly, but that risks causing a recession and hurts prices of investments along the way.

 Wednesday’s stronger-than-expected jobs report from ADP could be a signal of what Friday’s more comprehensive report from the U.S. government will say.
-Fed Chair Jerome Powell has highlighted Friday's numbers as key to the central bank's next move in September.
+Fed Chair Jerome Powell has highlighted Friday's numbers as a big influence on the central bank's next move in September.

-Higher rates tend to hurt technology and other high-growth stocks in particular, and several Big Tech stocks were pulling the market lower.
-Nvidia, Amazon and Meta Platforms all fell at least 2.5% and were some of the heaviest weights on the S&P 500.
+Higher rates tend to hurt technology and other high-growth stocks in particular, and several Big Tech stocks pulled the market lower.
+Nvidia, Amazon and Meta Platforms all fell at least 2.3% and were some of the heaviest weights on the S&P 500.

-The majority of companies this reporting season, though, has been topping profit expectations.
+Most companies this reporting season, though, have been topping profit expectations.
 That’s usually the case, and expectations were quite low coming into this reporting season.
 Analysts were forecasting the worst drop for S&P 500 earnings per share in years.

-Humana climbed 4.7% after it topped expectations for the latest quarter.
+Humana climbed 5.5% after it topped expectations for the latest quarter.
 It and other health care stocks were among the relatively few stocks to rise.
-Less than a quarter of stocks in the S&P 500 were higher.
+Less than a third of stocks in the S&P 500 were higher.

 In stock markets abroad, indexes were broadly lower across Europe and Asia after the downgrade of the U.S. credit rating injected some caution.